 A checklist facilitates this activity perfectly.
 It lets you make a list of ‘things-needed’ ahead of time and to review each item sequentially.
 You can even reuse the sheet once created for subsequent test cycles too.

-Additional info: Test Readiness Review is generally created and the review is performed by the QA team representative.
-The results are shared to the PMs and the other team members to signify whether the test team is ready or not to move into the test execution phase.
+Additional Info: Test Readiness Review is generally created and the review is performed by the QA team representative.
+The results are shared with the PMs and the other team members to signify whether the test team is ready or not to move into the test execution phase.

 Test Readiness Review (TRR) Criteria

 |Test Plan created and reviewed||Done|

 |Test Case review and sign off|